UASLab/JSBsim_Flightgear_Simulator/README.md

 # JSBsim_Flightgear_Simulator

 Objective: Enable users to create a mission from Qgroundcontrol and output an executable xml file for JSBsim

+In other words, you can create a mission (waypoints and altitude), and have your plane to go through those points in space, and generate the associated variables (position, velocity, attitude, etc)

+Author: Kerry Sun
+contact: sunx0486@umn.edu
 Created: 06/21/2018
 Last updated: 06/21/2018

 # Required Software:
 The following softwares are required:

     1. Qgroundcontrol ( http://qgroundcontrol.com/ )
     2. JSBsim ( http://jsbsim.sourceforge.net/)
     3. FlightGear ( http://home.flightgear.org/ )